-These potato skins made in the air fryer are super easy and ideal for game days.
+These potato skins made in the air fryer are super easy and ideal for game days, as are these Gluten-free Seasoned Pretzels!
 If you’re serving guests, then here are some other game-day treats you might like to add to the menu.

 - Instant Pot Buffalo Chicken Dip